TalonFloof/TalonFloof/README.md

 Hello!
 I'm Talon396 (aka TalonFox)

-I mostly code stuff in Rust, Java, and Kotlin (though I know more languages).
+I mostly code stuff in C++, V, Go, Java, and Kotlin (though I know more languages).
 I enjoy writing baremetal programs, making small operating systems, and creating mods for games like Minecraft.

 Some of the projects that I'm currently working on include: